 Clinical Research Trials

-Gibbs Cancer Center is currently participating in more than 150 cancer trials as part of our commitment to offer you the most advanced, state-of-the-art cancer treatments possible.
+Gibbs Cancer Center is currently participating in more than 150 cancer trials as part of our commitment to offer you the most advanced treatments possible.

-Your cancer team will keep you informed about clinical trials that may improve your quality of life or help you live longer.
-If there is a clinical trial that applies to your particular type of cancer, your treatment team will evaluate your eligibility to participate.
-We will consider the trial’s parameters, the type and stage of your cancer, and your overall physical and medical condition.
+Your care team will keep you informed about clinical trials that may improve your quality of life or help you live longer.
+If there is a clinical trial that applies to your particular type of cancer or disease, your treatment team will evaluate your eligibility to participate.
+We will consider the trial’s parameters, the type and stage of your cancer or disease, and your overall physical and medical condition.

 Team members will explain in detail the potential benefits and risks of a trial.
 The final decision to participate in a clinical trial is always up to you.

-As a participant in a clinical trial, you have the chance to help prevent, treat or even cure cancers for future patients, while getting expert medical care for yourself.
-You’ll receive additional care and monitoring that goes beyond standard cancer treatment.
+As a participant in a clinical trial, you have the chance to help prevent, treat or even cure cancers and diseases for future patients, while getting expert medical care for yourself.
+You’ll receive additional care and monitoring that goes beyond standard treatment.

 As we strictly follow meticulous protocols, your safety will always be our most important consideration.